arayi/snow-nov14/README.md

 OpenHatch.org:
 OpenHatch is a non-profit dedicated to getting more people involved in open source.
 As of 14 November 2013, they're tracking 777 open source projects.

+"You miss one hundred percent of the shots you never take." - Wayne Gretzky